 Here we have the Blueair Sense Review post.
 I have my home at a place where there’s a vacant piece of land at a distance.
 In summers, the land becomes more of a dust bowl.
 Heaps of dust bathes our house and no matter how hard we try our indoors is always dusty.
 My mom is suffering from allergic rhinitis and she goes through hell too.
 My natural reaction to this problem was to sell off our house and shift to a new area.
 The land was earmarked for a new building which somehow is stuck somewhere.
 I have Blueair Blue Pure 411 air purifier at home which is the real life saver.
-We have 3 of them in each room.
+I have 3 Blue Pure models at home – a Blue Pure 121, a Blueair 211 plus and a 411.

 Once when the one in my other room got faulty, I searched online for a new one.
 This is when I stumbled across the Blueair Sense+ Air Purifier.
 Its console caught my attention but I let it pass and scrolled on.